Summary Of Significant Accounting Policies And Nature Of Operations

 Marketable Securities and Investments

-Inventories consist of finished goods available-for-sale and are stated at the lower of cost or market value, determined using the first-in first-out (“FIFO”) method.
-The Company purchases inventory from suppliers both domestically and internationally, and routinely enters into supply agreements with U.S. – based suppliers and its primary drop-ship vendors.
+Inventories consist of finished goods available-for-sale and are stated at the lower of cost or market value, determined using the first in, first out ("FIFO") method.
+The Company purchases inventory from suppliers both domestically and internationally, and routinely enters into supply agreements with U.S. based suppliers and its primary drop-ship vendors.
 The Company believes that its products are generally available from more than one supplier and seeks to maintain multiple sources for its products, both internationally and domestically.
-The Company primarily purchases products in bulk quantities to take advantage of quantity discounts and to ensure inventory availability.
+The Company primarily purchases products in bulk quantities to take advantage of quantity discounts and to assure inventory availability.
 Inventory is reported at the lower of cost or market, adjusted for slow moving, obsolete or scrap product.
-Inventory at December 29, 2012 and December 31, 2011 was $42.7 million and $52.2 million, respectively, which included items in-transit to our warehouses, in the amount of $6.4 million and $9.6 million, respectively.
+Inventory at January 1, 2011 and December 31, 2011 were $48.1 million and $52.2 million, respectively.
+Additionally, at January 1, 2011 and December 31, 2011, inventory included items in-transit to our warehouses, in the amount of $4.4 million and $9.6 million, respectfully.

 Website and Software Development Costs

-The Company accounts for the impairment and disposition of long-lived assets, including intangibles subject to amortization, in accordance with ASC 360 Property, Plant and Equipment (“ASC 360”).
-Management assesses potential impairments whenever events or changes in circumstances indicate that the carrying value of an asset or asset group may not be recoverable.
-An impairment loss will result when the carrying value exceeds the undiscounted cash flows estimated to result from the use and eventual disposition of the asset or asset group.
-Impairment losses will be recognized in operating results to the extent that the carrying value exceeds the discounted future cash flows estimated to result from the use and eventual disposition of the asset or asset group.
-The Company continually uses judgment when applying these impairment rules to determine the timing of the impairment tests, undiscounted cash flows used to assess impairments, and the fair value of a potentially impaired asset or asset group.
+The Company accounts for the impairment and disposition of long-lived assets, including intangibles subject to amortization, in accordance with ASC 360 Property, Plant and Equipment ("ASC 360").
+Management assesses potential impairments whenever events or changes in circumstances indicate that the carrying value of an asset may not be recoverable.
+An impairment loss will result when the carrying value exceeds the undiscounted cash flows estimated to result from the use and eventual disposition of the asset.
+Impairment losses will be recognized in operating results to the extent that the carrying value exceeds the discounted future cash flows estimated to result from the use and eventual disposition of the asset.
+We continually use judgment when applying these impairment rules to determine the timing of the impairment tests, undiscounted cash flows used to assess impairments, and the fair value of a potentially impaired asset.
 The reasonableness of our judgments could significantly affect the carrying value of our long-lived assets.
-Based on its analysis, the Company recognized an impairment loss on property and equipment and intangible assets subject to amortization of $1.9 million and $1.7 million, respectively, for fiscal year 2012.
-Future impairment losses could result if the fair value of the Company’s long lived assets continues to decline.
-The Company did not recognize any impairment loss on long-lived assets and intangibles subject to amortization for fiscal year 2011 and 2010.
-Refer to “Note 3 – Fair Value Measurements”, “Note 4 – Property and Equipment, Net” and “Note 6 – Goodwill and Intangible Assets” for further details.
+The Company did not recognize any impairment losses on long-lived assets and intangibles for fiscal 2009, 2010 and 2011.

 Goodwill and Indefinite-Lived Intangibles